DanMeyer/credo_temporal_dripper_demo/README.md

 - I let ChatGPT take a crack at building the whole thing.
 It did a pretty decent job - including suggesting setting up the fake little HTTP endpoints.
 That's probably something I wouldn't have necessarily hand-coded, but was happy to have generated for me (because it was a throwaway for development)
 - Then, I moved into cursor to code review, debug, etc
 - I spent at least an hour (maybe two?) wrestling with Docker/Temporal/Postgres settings.
 The root cause, I think, was that the `temporalio/auto-setup` image has changed a bit recently.
 It dropped support for SQLite, and some variable names changed.
 So Cursor and ChatGPT weren't super helpful with the ultimate solution: I had to find a canonical docker compose file from Temporal and work from that.
 Cursor was very helpful, though, at running Docker commands to spin things up, tear things down, and look at logs (all stuff that would eventually just be in my fingers)
+- ChatGPT definitely got some things wrong that I had to correct:
-- ChatGPT hallucinated a few minor things, e.g. that `sleep` lived on the `workflow` instead of being an `asyncio` function.
-But there was pretty minimal debugging to do to get things running.
+    - It thought that `sleep` lived on the `workflow` instead of being an `asyncio` function.
+But there was pretty minimal debugging to do to get things running
+    - It used a semaphore to limit concurrent conversions per *workflow* (not *per worker*)
+- If I were doing this more bandwidth, I'd for sure give this a much-more-thorough code review.
+It wouldn't shock me if I did that and ended up taking issue with some of the naming and readability especially.
+I call this out because I know you've mentioned code review a few differnent times, Avi, so I imagine code quality is top of mind.
+I honestly just ran out of daylight.

 # How to Configure and Run